IRB Approval Process

 IRB Approval is required prior to data collection

-- The completed application form is signed by the principal investigator and advisor/instructor (if applicable) and submitted to the Office of Sponsored Programs as a FULL completed proposal.
+- The completed application form is signed by the principal investigator and advisor/instructor (if applicable) and submitted to the Office of Research and Sponsored Programs as a FULL completed proposal.
 A full proposal includes:

 - Complete IRB Training